svadhera11/ResidualPropagation/README.md

 # Residual Propagation: Understanding GNN Learning Dynamics

-This is the official implementation of Residual Propagation (RP) proposed in ["How Graph Neural Networks Learn: Lessons from Training Dynamics"](https://arxiv.org/pdf/2310.05105), which is accepted to ICML 2024.
+This is the reproduction and ablation on official implementation of Residual Propagation (RP) proposed in ["How Graph Neural Networks Learn: Lessons from Training Dynamics"](https://arxiv.org/pdf/2310.05105), which is accepted to ICML 2024.

 ## Project Overview